Before any conservation treatment is undertaken, the paper, parchment or papyrus support(s) and media are thoroughly tested for stability.

 DAMAGED OR FADED HANDWRITING

 Washington Conservation Studio DOES NOT “rework” faded or damaged handwriting.

 Some studios that advertise on the internet rework faded or damaged handwriting.
 Inpainting or reworking faded and/or damaged handwriting is a highly unethical treatment step that is both potentially damaging and non-reversible.

 Original handwriting is a product of its author; reworking original text destroys its historic significance and alters its meaning.

-If you have a paper object with faded or damaged writing, consider a digital reproduction (fascimile) of the object in which handwriting can be made legible again, without compromising the integrity of the original.
+If you have a paper object with faded or damaged writing, consider a digital reproduction (fascimile) of the object in which handwriting can be made legible again by adjusting color and contrast, without compromising the integrity of the original.